Local SEO for Small Business: 6 Actions That Actually Move the Needle

 A site that loads in under 2 seconds on mobile, scores 80+ on PageSpeed, and has clean structured data will rank better in local search than an identical business with a slow, bloated site.

 This is why local SEO and website performance are inseparable.
-A perfect Google Business Profile still loses to a competitor with a faster, better-structured site.
+A well-optimized Google Business Profile underperforms when paired with a slow or poorly structured site.

 The Mistake Most Local Businesses Make